kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

   --num-nodes 3
 ```

-It can take several minutes to provision the Kubernetes cluster.
+It can take several minutes to provision the `nomad` Kubernetes cluster.
 Either wait for the above command to complete or use the `gcloud` command to monitor progress in a separate terminal:

 ```
 gcloud container clusters list